mantidproject/mantid/docs/source/release/v3.9.0/framework.rst

 - :ref:`StopRemoteTransaction	 <algm-StopRemoteTransaction>` is deprecated in favour of v2.
 - :ref:`SubmitRemoteJob	 <algm-SubmitRemoteJob>` is deprecated in favour of v2.
 - :ref:`Transpose3D	 <algm-Transpose3D>` is deprecated in favour :ref:'TransposeMD <algm_TransposeMD>'.
+- The Python function `IMDDimension.getName()` has been deprecated in favour of `IMDDimension.name'.
+- The duplicate Python function `Workspace.getName()` has been deprecated in favour of `Workspace.name()'.
 Removed
 #######